 To learn more about the various injuries and illnesses railroad workers can suffer, please click below:

 Simply put, a catastrophic injury is any injury that leaves victims with enduring emotional, psychological, or physical scars.
-While many injuries heal, catastrophic injuries decrease your quality of living and affect every aspect of life.
+While many injuries heal, catastrophic injuries affect every aspect of life.